-Creamy Mustard Brussels Sprouts Salad!
-A sautéed Brussel Sprouts dish tossed in a vegan creamy cashew mustard sauce.
-Quick to make, packed with fiber, healthy fats, and nourishment!
-A healthy paleo side dish to add to your table.
+This creamy Brussels Sprouts Salad is made with sautéed Brussel sprouts then tossed in a dairy free creamy mustard sauce.
+Quick to make, packed with flavor, healthy fats, and nourishment!
+An easy vegetable side dish you can serve hot or cold.

 But before I dive into this Brussel Sprouts dish, here’s a little secret …err confession.
-I have been sick for the past month.
-Like … the crud that never ends.
-Lingering.
-And yes, I haven’t been to the doctor.
-Gasp, I know!
-I’m so old school.
-But you see, I am re-sharing (and upgrading) this Creamy Mustard Sauteed Brussels Sprouts Salad today in hopes that it will cure me.
-Oh, and the fact that it’s a great side salad/dish for Thanksgiving and all the Holidays coming up.
-Convenient?
-I think not.
+I am re-sharing (and upgrading) this Creamy Mustard Sauteed Brussels Sprouts Salad today.
+It’s an oldie but goodie that needed love.
+It’s a great vegan side salad/dish for Thanksgiving and all the holidays coming up.

 In all seriousness, this creamy mustard brussels sprout dish, is hearty yet healthy.
 And yes, I am talking about a vegetarian side dish.
 It’s Paleo and Vegan friendly and such a POWERHOUSE veggie dish.
 Especially for those who are needing to reboot their immune system (like in my case) with an extra dose of antioxidants Vitamin K.